-Early Alert Notification Form
+RADIOGRAPHY PROGRAM Early Alert Notification Form

-Student's Name:

-Date of distribution:
+Student's Name: Date of distribution:

 Academic Advisement and Progress:

-Behavioral and Clinical Advisement and Progress:
+Clinical Advisement and Progress:

+Behavioral Advisement:

-\Box Instructor requests a formal conference with the student
+□ Instructor requests a formal conference with t he student

-\Box Instructor does not request a formal conference with the student
+□ Instructor does not request a formal conference e with the student

 Instructor's Signature/Date:

 Student Acknowledgement of Advisement:

-□ I have reviewed the Early Alert Notification Form and do not request a formal conference to discuss my progress in the program at this time.
+□ I have reviewed the Early Alert Notification F conference to discuss my progress in the pro 1

-□ I have reviewed the Early Alert Notification Form and request a formal conference to discuss my progress in the program at this time.
+□ I have reviewed the Early Alert Notification F discuss my progress in the program at this times the statement of the state -

-Student's Signature/Date:
+Student's Signature/Date: \\\\\

+Appendix L

-Appendix LRobeson Community College Radiography Program Radiography Student MRI Screening Form
+Robeson Community College Radiography Program Radiography Student MRI Screening Form

-1. Do you have a cardiac pacemaker or o cardiac de fibrillator?
+1. Do you have a cardiac pacemaker or cardiac defibrillato r?
 Yes No 2.
 Have you had an aneurysm repair?
-Do o you have e an aneurysm clip?
-3. Do you have an artificial heart valve? • 4.
-Do you have any mechanical devices, pumps, s tents, or implants?
-If yes, please list all currently implant implantation. ed device s, pumps, and/or stents and give aj pproximate dates of 5.
-Have you ever had a surgical procedu re of any l kind?
-If yes, please list all prior surgeries ar nd approxi mate dates.
-6. Have you ever had an eye injury invo If yes, please explain: lving meta al?
-7. Do you have any history of welding/n 8.
-9. Have you ever been injured by a meta Do you have any piercings? illic foreig n body (shrapnel, bullet, etc)?
-If yes, please initial stating you under MRI suite. stand you are required to remove all piercin gs before er tering the 10.
-Are you pregnant?
-Do you think you could be p pregnant?
-Coi nments: I must remove all metal objects (jewe pring the MRI suite.
-This is to ensure n lry, hearin Stu lent Signature D Date RCC Radiography Faculty Signa ature Date MR I Technologist Signature (if necessary)) Date -
+Do you have an aneu ırysm clip?
+3. Do you have an artificial heart valve?
+4. Do you have any mechanical devices, pumps, stents, or implants?
+If yes, please list all currently implanted devices, pumps , and/or stents and give a pproximate dates of implantation.
+5. Have you ever had a surgical procedure of any kind?
+If yes, please list all prior surgeries and approximate dat es 6.
+Have you ever had an eye injury involving metal?
+If yes, please explain: 7.
+8. 9.
+Do you have any history of welding/metal working?
+Have you ever been injured by a metallic foreign body ( Do you have any piercings? shrapnel, bullet, etc)?
+If yes, please initial stating you understand you are requi ired to remove all piercin gs before entering g the MRI suite.
+10. Are you pregnant?
+Do you think you could be pregnant?
+Comments: ?
+I,, have remove all metal objects (jewelry, hearing aids, crea This is to ensure my safety and the safety of others.
+Student Signature Date RCC Radiography Fac ulty Signature Date MRI Technologist Signature (if necessary) Date